cryobry/installjrmc/README.md

 ### services

 When installing systemd services it is important to execute `installJRMC` as the user you wish to run the services.
-Typically this is your normal user account but for some installations (e.g. containers, servers) it may be necessary to run as root.
+MC services are installed as system-level services running in the current user namespace

 ```text
 jriver-mediaserver